MarcumDoug/MarcumDoug.github.io/_posts/2020-09-28-marketing-dodgers.markdown

 Using the Dodgers Major League Baseball data from 2012, analysis was completed to determine which night would be the best to run a marketing promotion to increase attendance.

-Python - EDA and data cleaning.
+Python - EDA and data cleaning
-R - modeling and analysis.
+R - modeling and analysis

 ---